gloveboxes/OpenAI-Whisper-Transcriber-Sample/README.md

 1. You can download the [latest release](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) from [FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds/releases).
 2. Unzip the downloaded FFmpeg file, move to your preferred app folder.
 3. From `System Properties`, select `Environment Variables`, and add the path to the FFmpeg bin folder to the path.
+4. Close existing `Terminal` windows, open a new `Terminal` window to load the updated environment path.
+Run the following command to test the installation of FFmpeg.

+    ```bash
+    ffmpeg -version
+    ```

 ## Run the OpenAI Whisper Flask Server